 Reconstituted Doctoral Committee

 For a variety of reasons a doctoral committee may need to be reconstituted.
-The request for reconstitution of the membership of a doctoral committee must be submitted on a reconstitution form to the dean of Graduate Studies by the chair of the candidate’s major department, group, or school no less than two weeks prior to the qualifying examination or defense of the dissertation.
+At least two weeks prior to a scheduled qualifying examination or defense of the dissertation, the department requests approval for the reconstitution of the doctoral committee from the dean of Graduate Studies.
 The request must include departmental affiliation of the members of the proposed reconstituted committee and the reason(s) for requesting the change.

 Qualifying Examination and Advancement to Candidacy